TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 28/Genesis 28.7.md

 ---

-and that Jacob obeyed his father and his mother, and was gone to Paddan-aram:
+and that Jacob obeyed his father and his mother, and was gone to Paddan Aram.